MarioSt94/social-network-jquery/README.md

 # Social Network JS

-This is a exercise written in jQuery.
+Project written in HTML, CSS, JavaScript (jQuery).
+Build from scratch.
+This is a dummy frontend web app for a social network.

 ## Getting started